athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Ghost Monk.md

     desc: "`pf2:1` (flourish) The ghost monk makes two Strikes with their ghostly fist.
 If both hit the same creature, combine their damage for the purpose of resistances and weaknesses."

   - name: "[[Creature Family Ability Glossary/(Ghost) Frightful Moan|Frightful Moan]]"
     desc: "`pf2:2` (auditory,divine,emotion,fear,mental) The ghost laments its fate, forcing each living creature within 30 feet to attempt a DC 25 Will check save.
-On a failure, a creature becomes [[Conditions/Frightened 1|Frightened 2]] (or [[Conditions/Frightened 1|Frightened 3]] on a critical failure).
+On a failure, a creature becomes [[Conditions/Frightened|Frightened 2]] (or [[Conditions/Frightened|Frightened 3]] on a critical failure).
 On a success, a creature is temporarily immune to this ghost's frightful moan for 1 minute."

   - name: "[[Creature Family Ability Glossary/(Ghost) Telekinetic Assault|Telekinetic Assault]]"
-    desc: "`pf2:2` (divine) The ghost cries out in pain and anguish as small objects and debris fly about in a 30-foot emanation.
+    desc: "`pf2:2` (divine) The ghost cries out in pain and anguish as small objects and debris fly about in a @Template[emanation|distance:30].
 Creatures in this area take 5d6 bludgeoning damage + 1d6 per 2 levels, subject to a DC 25 Reflex check save."

 ```